hediet/blog/content/posts/2019/10/how-to-stress-the-csharp-compiler/how-to-stress-the-csharp-compiler.post.md

 (at least I guess this is what Roslyn is doing), the last example could be checked in linear time.

-## A Parser that does Backtracking
+## A Parser that does Backtracking?

 I couldn't figure out how to crash Roslyn with this one, but maybe you can.
 Given this piece of code, what would you expect from the compiler?